ruby-processing/pixelflow/README.md

 PixelFlow

 A Processing/Java library for high performance GPU-Computing (GLSL).
+Experimental gem for exploring pixelflow functionality in JRubyArt and propane, may not see light of day as rubygems gem.